chris-short/devopsish.com/content/post/132/index.md

 [Micro Frontends](https://martinfowler.com/articles/micro-frontends.html) — "Good frontend development is hard.
 Scaling frontend development so that many teams can work simultaneously on a large and complex product is even harder."

+[70 Best Kubernetes Tutorials](https://www.aquasec.com/wiki/display/containers/70+Best+Kubernetes+Tutorials) — Valuable Kubernetes tutorials from multiple sources

+[NATS 2.0 Release Brings Advanced Security, Decentralized Management, Multi-Tenancy, and Global Scale to the NATS.io Messaging System](https://www.businesswire.com/news/home/20190610005140/en/NATS-2.0-Release-Brings-Advanced-Security-Decentralized) — "NATS 2.0 can replace multiple technologies like RPC systems, service meshes, event streaming, load balancers, policy and proxy sidecars as well as external security and authentication systems."

+[Golang Boilerplate With Fully Managed Versions to Kick Start GoLang Development](https://ednsquare.com/story/golang-boilerplate-with-fully-managed-versions-to-kick-start-golang-development------M6fVBF) — "It is a kind of Get Started Kit where one can find all required components in a single package and need not to set up each time they start with any crucial work."

+[Why containers and Kubernetes have the potential to run almost anything](https://opensource.com/article/19/6/kubernetes-potential-run-anything) — "Go beyond deployment of simple applications and tackle day two operations with Kubernetes Operators."

+[Adding SSL/TLS support to applications in Kubernetes-native way](https://medium.com/@cloudark/adding-ssl-tls-support-to-applications-in-kubernetes-native-way-dd31f016ac5e) — "In this post we discuss our experience of adding SSL/TLS support for a web application running on Kubernetes."

+[IBM Open Sources Razee, a Pull-Based Kubernetes Continuous Delivery Tool](https://thenewstack.io/ibm-open-sources-razee-a-pull-based-kubernetes-continuous-delivery-tool/) — "The team found itself in a conundrum that would only be solved by building its own continuous delivery (CD) software."

+[WSL 2 is now available in Windows Insiders](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/) — "We’re excited to announce starting today you can try the Windows Subsystem for Linux 2 by installing Windows build 18917 in the Insider Fast ring!"

 [dgkanatsios/CKAD-exercises](https://github.com/dgkanatsios/CKAD-exercises) — A set of exercises to prepare for Certified Kubernetes Application Developer exam by Cloud Native Computing Foundation

+[purpleidea/mgmt](https://github.com/purpleidea/mgmt) — Next generation distributed, event-driven, parallel config management!

+[ottomatica/slim](https://github.com/ottomatica/slim) — Build and run tiny vms from Dockerfiles.
+Small and sleek.

 ## DevOps'ish Tweet of the Week